Yukaii/raycast-context-bridge/README.md

 npm run build
 ```

 The background worker automatically routes Firefox connections through `ws://127.0.0.1:8787/<port>`, so no extra configuration is needed as long as the proxy keeps running.
-Advanced usage can customize the proxy host, listen port, or forwarded origin via environment variables (`RAYCAST_PROXY_PORT`, `RAYCAST_PROXY_HOST`, `RAYCAST_PROXY_FORWARD_ORIGIN`, etc.) or CLI flags (see `scripts/raycast-proxy.ts` for the list).
+Advanced usage can customize the proxy host, listen port, or forwarded origin via environment variables (`RAYCAST_PROXY_HOST`, `RAYCAST_PROXY_PORT`, `RAYCAST_PROXY_TARGET_HOST`, `RAYCAST_PROXY_FORWARD_ORIGIN`) or CLI flags (see `proxy/cmd/raycast-proxy/main.go` for the list).
 When the Raycast desktop app eventually whitelists Firefox origins, the proxy can be shut down and the Firefox build will connect directly again.

-> **Note:** `npm run proxy` and `npm run proxy:build` depend on [Bun](https://bun.sh).
-Install Bun first (`curl -fsSL https://bun.sh/install | bash`) so the native WebSocket server can start.
+Install [Go 1.22+](https://go.dev/dl/) so `npm run proxy`/`npm run proxy:build` can run.

 ##### Building a standalone proxy binary (Bun)

-If you prefer a single executable instead of running the proxy through tsx, compile it with Bun:
+If you prefer a single executable instead of running the proxy via `go run`, build it with Go:

 ```bash
 npm run proxy:build
 ```

 The command outputs `dist/raycast-proxy`, which you can copy to `/usr/local/bin/raycast-companion-proxy` (or another location referenced by your service manager).
-Set `RAYCAST_PROXY_BACKLOG` to tune how many client messages are buffered while waiting for Raycast to accept the upstream connection (default 256).

 ##### macOS launchctl service